 Students can also receive financial assistance in the form of scholarships.
 Scholarships are awarded to students in recognition of outstanding academic achievement or extraordinary social commitment.
-Students at the Bauhaus-Universität Weimar can apply for the following scholarships - we look forward to receiving your application!
+Students at the Bauhaus-Universität Weimar can apply for the following scholarships annually - we look forward to receiving your application!

 Scholarships for Students